 My name is Doug Lloyd, and I'm passionate about education and technology.
-I am, since 2020, CS50's Director of Distance Learning Initiatives.
+I am, since 2020, CS50's Head of Online Education Initiatives.
 In this role I coordinate all seven of CS50's courses on edX as well as serving as the Head Teaching Fellow for all of our courses at Harvard University's Division of Continuing Education (DCE).

 From 2015–19 I served as Senior Preceptor in Computer Science at DCE.
 In that capacity, I primarily worked alongside Professor David J. Malan and the rest of our team on CS50, Harvard's introduction to the intellectual enterprises of computer science and the art of programming.
 Before stepping into my role as preceptor, I had served as a teaching fellow for the course beginning in 2007.
 Now, many students both on-campus and off know me as the shorts guy (or the guy who wears all those polo shirts).